wp-plugins/paypal-advanced-gateway-for-woocommerce/README.txt

 = WooCommerce Configuration =

-*       Enter settings to match those set in your PayPal Advanced account, either Authorization or Sale (sometimes referred to as Authorize & Capture)
+*       Enter settings to match those set in your PayPal Advanced account, either Authorization or Sale (sometimes referred to as Authorize & Capture).

         *   If you have it set to Authorization, the payment will be authorized but not completed.
 You need to manually Capture.
         *   If it is set to Sale, it will also capture the payment.
 This is the usual/recommended setting